bxlab/metaWRAP/README.md

 ```

 ### Citing metaWRAP
 If you found metaWRAP usefull in your research, please cite the publication: [MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0541-1).
+If certain software wrapped into metaWRAP were integral to your investigation (e.g. Salmon, MaxBin2, SPAdes, Kraken, etc.) please give them credit as well.

 ### Acknowledgements
 Author of pipeline: [Gherman Uritskiy](https://github.com/ursky).